rsdn/CodeJam/PerfTests/Docs/Concepts.md

 The main thing introduced by CodeJam.PerfTests is a concept of _competition_.
 Competiton plays the same role the Benchmark class in BenchmarkDotNet does: it contains methods to measure.
 Main differences between benchmarks and competitions are:

 * Competitions always include a baseline method.
 Baseline is required to provide relative timings (see below).
 Use `[CompetitionBaseline]` attribute to mark the baseline method.
-* Competitions are meant to be run multiple times and their results should be comparable even if previous run was performed on another machine.
+* Competitions are meant to run multiple times and their results should be comparable even if previous run was performed on another machine.
 Therefore competition results are stored as a relative-to-baseline timings.
 * Competition methods (except baseline method) are annotated with competition limits that describe expected execution time (relative-to-baseline time is used).
 Use `[CompetitionBenchmark]` to mark the competition method and set limits for it.
 * The `Competition.Run()` method should be used to run the competition (BenchmarkDotNet uses `BenchmarkRunner.Run()`).
 * Single competition run can invoke `BenchmarkRunner.Run()`multiple times (for example, additional runs are performed if competition limits were adjusted).